dan-v/rattlesnakeos-stack/README.md

 ```

 ## First Time Setup After Deployment
-* Click on the email confirmation link in order to start getting build notifications.
+* Click on the email confirmation link sent to your email in order to start getting build notifications.
-    > Note: you may miss some of the initial notifications as a build should start after setting up the initial stack and it may send notifications before you are subscribed to them depending on how quick you are to click the confirmation link.
-If you chose to encrypt your signing keys, the launched EC2 instance may timeout waiting for an encryption key and terminate - you'll just need to kick off a manual build in this case (see FAQ).
-* After initial deploy with `rattlesnakeos-stack` tool, an EC2 spot instance should have been launched for running the initial build.
+* You'll need to manually start your first build using `rattlesnakeos-stack` tool.
+Future builds will happen automatically based on the schedule defined in your configuration.

+    ```sh
+    ./rattlesnakeos-stack build start
+    ```

+* You should get email notifications that your build has started.
 If you didn't get an email notification with the details of where it launched, you can use the CLI to list active builds.
-If an EC2 instances still hasn't started, check out the FAQ for how to manually start a build.

     ```sh
     ./rattlesnakeos-stack build list
     ```

 * The <b>initial build will likely take 5+ hours to complete</b>.
 Looking at the EC2 instance metrics like CPU, etc is NOT a good way to determine if the build is progressing.
-See the FAQ for details on how to monitor build live build progress.
+See the FAQ for details on how to monitor live build progress.
 * After the build finishes, a factory image should be uploaded to the S3 release bucket that you can download.
 Be sure to replace the command below with your stack name and your device name (e.g. taimen).

     ```sh